rvats20/rvats20/README.md

 <br />
 <br />

-I'm a Cloud Engineer and developer with 8+ years of hands-on experience designing, developing and implementing applications and solutions using a range of technologies and programming languages.
+I'm a Cloud Engineer and developer with 8+ years of hands-on experience designing, developing and implementing Cloud and on-premise based applications and solutions using a range of technologies and programming languages.
 <br />
 <br />